vicflora/vicflora-vue/Tasks.md

 - responsive map
 - occurrences layer of map
 - fix the style (left align) of search box and layers controller and breadcrumb
+- table on distribution page
+- popup window on the map of distribution
 > ### To do
 - bioregion index - markdown ?
 - matrix-keys
 - glossary img size
 - toc style - sticky